MichaelCade/90DaysOfDevOps/2024/day27.md

 ## Prerequisites

-To follow along with this lab in its entirety, you will need four VMs:
+To follow along with this lab in its entirety, you will need three VMs:

 > [!NOTE]
 > If you want to skip Ansible basics and go straight to EDA, you'll need just the `eda-controller.example.com` VM and can skip the others.